dabjulmaros/YARA/README.md

 - app builts correctly
 - videos will autoplay when the user scrolls them into view

+Current TODO:
+- Inline comments need polishing.
+What I know needs wokr so far :
+  - Scroll to the post details when comments are clicked.
+  - Add a close button to the inline comments header.
-As to why I'm using Electron for this application and not deploying it in a site somewhere...
+  - Remove body comments style when comments are closed As to why I'm using Electron for this application and not deploying it in a site somewhere...
 I wanted to use YARA as the name, and by being an electron app I can use app as the A.

 I'm working on this as I use it, so for now the development plan is "If I experience an issue or incovenience I will work on it".
 I know very professional, but hey at least I know Im working on issues that matter.